ArkTorch3rd/Assignment-2/README.md

 Covid-19

 # Features
-1. A map and dashboard showing the number of covid-19 cases in different countries
+1. A map and dashboard showing the number of covid-19 cases in different countries (API)
-2. News section which consists of the news on covid-19
+2. Information on covid-19
 3. Symptoms of Covid-19
 4. Prevention of Covid-19
-5. Minigame
+5. Information about different vaccines
-6. Information about different vaccines
+6. faq
-7. faq
+7. Blog section which consists of the news on covid-19
 8. Contact section for people to contact us